-What does GLBA stand for?
+What does GLBA stand for and How is GLBA compliance determined?

 GLBA stands for the Gramm-Leach-Bliley Act, which became law in 1999.
 It requires companies significantly involved in financial activities to share their data privacy practices and use safeguards to prevent any sensitive personal information they collect from customers from being compromised or improperly sold for profit.
 The law also imposes sharing restrictions on certain companies that receive sensitive personal customer information collected by another company.